mludv/old-blog/_posts/2012-04-28-introduction.md

 My name is Maximilian Ludvigsson.
 I am a twenty years old Swedish student at Chalmers university of technology.
 I am interested in your organization as it is a combination of several of my interests.
-I have worked with programming and especially web development since an early age and I’m looking forward to be able to combine that with biology.
+I have worked with programming and especially web development since an early age and I am looking forward to be able to combine that with biology.

 I view this summer as an opportunity to work with a scientific project and to